 Can you hear me now?
 Good, because we’ve got several articles to keep you connected to the mobile commerce situation.
 In case you’ve been out of the loop, mcommerce is a big deal, and it’s expected to account for a substantial amount of Thanksgiving and Black Friday’s traffic and sales.
-So, check out following articles for some stats, trends, predictions and updates on everything mobile.

 Searching for stats

 Stats are always a great way to see what’s going on, right?
 Take a look at this article by eMarketer for some changing stats on mobile traffic and revenue, as well as which devices are rolling up with larger carts at the checkout.
 According to research from MarketLive, smartphone traffic has grown by 62% year-over-year, with revenues at a 141% increase.
 Of all industries, the largest revenue gain was in health and beauty (by 192%) and iPhone users were most likely to have the largest order value at $117.76, which is about $6 higher than its competition.

 Follow the money trail